getwd()

 1472 4253 6277 426 4399

 Remember what we did in the Region long-term illness practical previously before we put the qualitative variable into the regression model?
 Yes.
 First, make sure they are in factor type and Second, decide the reference category.
-Here, I will use Male and Fair health status as my base categories.
+Here, I will use Female and Very Bad health status as my base categories.
 You can decide what you wish to use.
 This time, I use the following codes to combine these two steps in one line.

 Implement the regression model with the two qualitative independent variables.